 “That’s brilliant, Wood!” said Dan.
 “Everyone file down the vent shaft!”

-Cassie, Wood, and Connor crawled in, but Erica froze.
+Cassie, Wood, and Noah crawled in, but Erica froze.

 “Erica, we need to leave!”